 The State Water Project is just one of the sources of water supply the district uses to deliver the water that comes out of your faucet.
 To reach many of us, water must travel long distances through complex delivery systems such as the California State Water Project (SWP).
 The SWP is the nation's largest state-built water and power development and conveyance system.

-The California State Water Project is a water storage and delivery system of reservoirs, aqueducts, power plants and pumping plants.
+The SWP is a system of reservoirs, aqueducts, power plants and pumping plants.
 Its main purpose is to store water and distribute it to urban and agricultural water suppliers in Northern California, the San Francisco Bay Area, the San Joaquin Valley and Southern California.
-The project is also operated to improve water quality in the Sacramento-San Joaquin River Delta, control Feather River flood waters, provide recreation, and enhance fish and wildlife.The State Water Project is operated by the California Department of Water Resources, and makes deliveries to approximately two-thirds of California's population.Of the contracted water supply, approximately 70 percent goes to urban users and 30 percent goes to agricultural users.
+Approximately 70 percent of the contracted water supply goes to urban users and 30 percent goes to agricultural users.
+Other purposes of the SWP are to improve water quality in the Sacramento-San Joaquin River Delta, control Feather River flood waters, provide recreation, and enhance fish and wildlife.

 Today, the SWP includes 34 storage facilities, reservoirs and lakes; 20 pumping plants; 4 pumping-generating plants; 5 hydroelectric power plants; and about 700 miles of open canals and pipelines.
 Planned, designed, constructed and now operated and maintained by the California Department of Water Resources (DWR), this unique facility provides water supplies for 25 million Californians and more than 750,000 acres of irrigated farmland.